Titanic Sank Due To Raging Fire That Damaged The Hull Before It Hit Iceberg, Researcher Claims

 However, some experts have questioned Molony’s new theory.

-According to The New York Times, David Hill, a former honorary secretary of the British Titanic Society, who has researched the sinking of Titanic for more than six decades, said that while the damage caused by fire may have contributed to the sinking of the ship, it was not the primary cause.
+According to the New York Times, David Hill, a former honorary secretary of the British Titanic Society, who has researched the sinking of the Titanic for more than six decades, said that while the damage caused by fire may have contributed to the sinking of the ship, it was not the primary cause.

 Hill argued that the impact with the iceberg would have caused enough damage to sink the ship even if the fire had not previously weakened the steel protecting its hull.